 - 1. Specified US Person; - 2.
-Non-Participating Foreign Financial Institutions; or as such terms are defined under the provisions commonly known as the Foreign Account Tax Compliance Act enacted by the United States of America ("FATCA").
+Non-Participating Foreign Financial Institutions; or - 3.
+Passive NFFEs with one or more substantial US Owners or US Controlling Persons as such terms are defined under the provisions commonly known as the Foreign Account Tax Compliance Act enacted by the United States of America ("FATCA").